exakat/exakat/docs/Rules.rst

 ##########################

-There is no need to compare explicitly a functioncal call to a boolean, when the definition has a boolean returntypehint.
+There is no need to compare explicitly a function call to a boolean, when the definition has a boolean return typehint.

 The analysis checks for equality and identity comparisons.
 It doesn't check for the not operator usage.